Battle of Guttstadt-Deppen: Spanden

 The French fortified a loop in the Pasłęka that formed a re-entrant toward the west bank of the stream.
 By closing off the east end of the loop with a central redoubt connected by earthworks to the river banks on each side, the French held a well-protected east bank bridgehead.
 A second redoubt near the bridge provided a backup position.
 Villatte deployed the 27th Light in the bridgehead, with the 63rd Line and 17th Dragoons in direct support on the west bank.
 His second brigade under General of Brigade Jean-Baptiste Girard held the line of the Pasłęka farther north with the 94th and 95th Line Infantry Regiments.
 The 18th, 19th, and 20th Dragoon Regiments were with Girard.

 L'Estocq's instructions called for him to mount a demonstration against Bernadotte's position.
 However, his adjutant Major Saint-Paul convinced him to order a full-scale assault.
 After the Spanden bridgehead was pounded by artillery for two hours, Rembow's Russian infantry advanced to the attack.
 The 27th Light Infantry, supported by four cannons and one howitzer, waited until the Russians were within close range before blasting them with a series of volleys.
 Shattered by the deadly fire, the Russians ran away, chased by the 17th Dragoons.
 L'Estocq admitted losing 500 killed and wounded, while the French claimed to have inflicted 700 to 800 casualties.
-The only French loss of consequence was Bernadotte, who was wounded in the head by a bullet and had to hand over command of the I Corps to General of Division Claude Perrin Victor.
+The only French loss of consequence was Bernadotte, who was wounded in the head by a bullet and had to hand over command of the I Corps to General of Division Claude-Victor Perrin.
 Also on the 5th, General of Division Pierre Dupont de l'Étang repelled a Prussian probe near Braunsberg.